Generic Name: darbepoetin alfa (Injection route)

 - Pure red cell aplasia (rare bone marrow disease)—Should not be used in patients with these conditions.

-- Seizures, history of—May make this condition worse.
+- Seizures, history of—Use with caution.
+May make this condition worse.

 Proper Use of Aranesp